openenergymonitor/docs/main/overview.md

 :align: left
 ```

 **emonTx v4:** A 6x circuit energy monitoring node.
 Transmits data via an inbuilt 433MHz radio to an emonBase.
-It can also send data via an WiFi extension boards or directly via USB.<br><br>
+It can also send data via a Wi-Fi extension board or directly via USB.<br><br>

 ```{image} img/emonVs-min.png
 :width: 50px